-a.
-Market risk
+(a) Market risk

-i.
-Price risk
+(i) Price risk

-The Fund is exposed to price risk on equity securities listed or quoted on recognised securities exchanges.
+The Fund is exposed to price risk on equity securities or unit trusts listed on recognised stock exchanges.
 Price risk arises from investments held by the Fund for which prices in the future are uncertain.
 Where non-monetary financial instruments are denominated in currencies other than the Australian dollar, the price in the future will also fluctuate because of changes in foreign exchange rates which are considered a component of price risk.